wenewzhang/mixin_labs-python-bot/README2.md

 buttons   = [btnBTC,btnEOS]
 MIXIN_WS_API.sendAppButtonGroup(ws, conversationId, userId, buttons)
 ```
-here show clients two buttons for EOS and BTC, you can add more buttons as this way.
+Here show clients two buttons for EOS and BTC, you can add more buttons in this way.

 #### APP_CARD
 Maybe a group of buttons too simple for you, try a pay link which show a icon: APP_CARD.